TobikoData/sqlmesh/docs/integrations/engines/databricks.md

 ![Specify databricks as default gateway](./databricks/db-guide_default-gateway.png){ loading=lazy }

-And run `sqlmesh plan` in Databricks:
+And run a `sqlmesh plan` in Databricks:

 ![Run sqlmesh plan in databricks](./databricks/db-guide_sqlmesh-plan.png){ loading=lazy }

-And confirm that our schemas and objects exist in our Databricks catalog:
+And confirm that our schemas and objects exist in the Databricks catalog:

 ![Sqlmesh plan objects in databricks](./databricks/db-guide_sqlmesh-plan-objects.png){ loading=lazy }